-You will arrive at Villa Laura, a beautiful B&B, nestled amongst citrus orchards, situated about 300 metres from the Ionian Sea and the mouth of the Alcantara River, in the territory of Giardini Naxos, with views of Etna and Taormina.
-You will have supper and spend the night here.
+We collect you from the airport at Catania and transfer you to Villa Laura.
+This beautiful B&B, nestled amongst citrus orchards, is situated about 300 metres from the Ionian Sea and the mouth of the Alcantara River, in the territory of Giardini Naxos, with views of Etna and Taormina.
+Tonight we serve a fine sicilian dinner and spend the night here.

 Day 2: Villa Laura-Gorges of Alcantara (hours of riding: 5)

-After breakfast we will set off from the B&B towards the sea.
-After riding for a short while along the Alcantara riverbed and the coastline, we will enter the Santa Venera riverbed, which climbs for several kilometres through the territory of Taormina.
-Once we reach the heights of the Calatabiano Castle, which has dominated the area for centuries, we will enter the Alcantara riverbed once again and will continue to climb through the territories of Gaggi and then Castiglione di Sicilia, before arriving at the river's famous gorges, where we will stop for a picnic lunch and a relaxing break, giving you the opportunity to take in the beauty of this unique spot, and where you can use wetsuits to travel along the river's icy waters inside the gorges.
+This morning you meet your horse for the trail, once mounted and comfortable on board we ride towards the sea.
+After riding for a short while along the Alcantara riverbed and the coastline, we enter the Santa Venera riverbed, which climbs for several kilometres through the territory of Taormina.
+Once we reach the heights of the Calatabiano Castle, which has dominated the area for centuries, we enter the Alcantara riverbed once again and will continue to climb through the territories of Gaggi and then Castiglione di Sicilia, before arriving at the river's famous gorges, where we will stop for a picnic lunch and a relaxing break, giving you the opportunity to take in the beauty of this unique spot, and where you can use wetsuits to travel along the river's icy waters inside the gorges.
 In the afternoon we will relax in the Parc of the Gorges where we have supper and spend the night in luxurious tents with all comforts and air conditioning.

 Day 3: Gorges of Alcantara-Malvagna (hours of riding: 5)